-The Jay Z And Tupac Shakur Feud: Why Hova’s Diss Track Was Never Released
+The Jay-Z And Tupac Shakur Feud: Why Hova’s Diss Track Was Never Released

-Jay Z is no doubt one of the most enterprising hip-hop artists in the world.
-Estimated to have a net worth of about 610 million dollars as of 2016, he is also among the best selling artists, having sold more than 100 million records worldwide.
-That said, Jay Z was at one time involved in a feud with Tupac Shakur.
+Jay-Z is no doubt one of the most enterprising hip-hop artists in the world.
+Estimated to have a net worth of about 610 million dollars as of 2016, he is also among the best-selling artists, having sold more than 100 million records worldwide.
+That said, Jay-Z was at one time involved in a feud with Tupac Shakur.

 June 16, 1971 “I really believe in the divinity of legends.
 I believe that God chose Tupac and I believe that no human being can destroy his image, his legend, his life, his music or his work.” -Afeni Shakur-